suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //   UUID: PH80XXRRMMDDYYzz (16 characters)
 		   //   SerialNumber: SSSSS (5 digits)
 		   //   where ZZ hexadecimal is equivalent to SSSSS in decimal
+		   // registering a device using an already used devicename returns HTTP_409_CONFLICT with 'Device name is already taken'
+		   // registering a device using an already used deviceid returns HTTP_409_CONFLICT with 'Device UUID is already registered'
 		-  Response:
 		   { 'status': 'OK', 'message': string}
 		   { 'status': 'NG', 'message': string}